ananingfosu/riceleaf-disease-pred/README.md

 - **Tkinter error:** Make sure Python was installed with Tkinter support.
 - **Image not loading:** Only PNG or JPG formats are supported.

-## Contact
-For questions or support, please open an issue on this repository or email [your.email@domain.com](mailto:your.email@domain.com).

 ## License
 This project is for educational and research purposes.
-Made as my final year project for my computer science degree in KNUST.
+Made as my final year project for my computer science degree in KNUST with a coursemate.

 ---